fish-quant/fq-segmentation/docs/tools.md

 ### Miniconda with Python
 We recommend installing an [Miniconda distribution of Python](https://docs.conda.io/en/latest/miniconda.html): choose Python 3.7 and your operating system.
 You  can then use the annoconda prompt to excecute the different commands listed below.

-### Create environment for Cellpose
+### Conda environment for Cellpose
 We recommend creating a dedicated environment to run Cellpose.
+This guarantess that only necessary code is installed.
 To create an environment called `cellpose`, open an anaconda prompt and type.
-Note that you will also install jupyter, which will allow to run the jupyter notebooks for easier execution (confirm with `y` when asked if you want to proceed):
+Note that you will also install jupyter, which will allow to run the jupyter notebooks for easier execution (confirm with `y` when asked if you want to proceed:

 ```
 conda create --name cellpose python=3.7 jupyter